 Spectrophotometry is concerned with determining the intensity of light as a function of the color.
 To be more precise, it helps to measure the wavelength of light.
-Measuring the spectral bandwidth and liner range of production are the major traits of spectrophotometers.
-Although, the primary application of this equipment is to measure the light absorption, it can also be used to calculate diffuse or specular reflectance.
+Measuring the spectral bandwidth and linear range of products are the major traits of spectrophotometers.
+Although the primary application of this equipment is to measure the light absorption, it can also be used to calculate diffuse or specular reflectance.

-Apart from handing the responsibilities in the field of physics, UV spectrophotometers are also designed with dealing other scientific fields like molecular biology, biochemistry and chemistry.
+Apart from handing the responsibilities in the field of physics, UV spectrophotometers are also designed with dealing with other scientific fields like molecular biology, biochemistry, and chemistry.
 It also finds its place in a range of other industrial applications that include printing as well as forensic examination.

 Classes of Spectrophotometers

 UV VIS Spectrophotometer

 Ultraviolet-visible spectrophotometers, also known as a UV spectrophotometer or a UV Vis spectrophotometer, are used to measure the optical properties of samples in the ultraviolet.
 The primary responsibility of UV Vis spectrophotometers is to measure the wavelength ranges of light that passes through a sample and how it is absorbed.

 This equipment could help to scan either variable or fixed wavelengths and are primarily available in two classes – single and double beam spectrophotometer.